 Tip: For your own yard, a house is the way to go.
 But for condo owners, building and neighborhood amenities can provide options for activities.
 Your condo complex may have a pool, gym, or recreation center that’s covered by your fees.

-There’s safety in numbers; familiarity with fellow residents means you have someone to turn to if problems arise.
+Condos can also provide safety in numbers; familiarity with fellow residents means you have someone to turn to if problems arise.

 Communities come with rules.
 While a homeowner can renovate their property whenever and however they choose (for the most part), condo owners have restrictions on what they can and can’t do.

-Before you modify the exterior—and sometimes the interior—of a condo, you need consent from the association, even though you own the property.
+Before you modify the exterior (and sometimes the interior) of a condo, you need consent from the association, even though you own the property.